InfoMRV/siteweb/content/projects/toliara-phase2-solar.md

 ## SPECIFICATIONS AND SPECIAL FEATURE

-The Tulear Project consists of operating an existing 2.9MW hybridization project at Tulear.
+The Tulear Project consists of operating an existing 2.90 MW hybridization project at Tulear.
 A subsequent 4MW power extension to this project is under construction and should be commissioned by Q2 2021.

-* Plant Capacity: 4MW
+* Plant Capacity: 4 MW
 * End of PPA: 2041
 * P50 - Yield (kWh/year): 2,167
 * P50 - Energy Produced (MWh/year): 8,212